 A textile portal

 – I immediately liked the idea of making a textile installation.
-Something awe inspiring.
+Something awe-inspiring.
 We also got to try doing something that we don’t usually do that often, says Evelina Ingvarsson.

-– Since we couldn’t hang the entire vault, we had to be a little creative.
+– Since we couldn’t hang the entire arch, we had to be a little creative.
 I started by making digital prototypes and entered all the measurements digitally before we made the first cut.
 It was a little nerve-wracking, but we think the end result speaks for itself, Evelina Ingvarsson.